0xcafed00d/tac08/README.md

 ## why was tac08 written?
 1. To enable Pico-8 games to be run on platforms that Pico-8 itself does not run on.
+2. To embed pico-8 games within other game engines.
-2. To make it possible to extend the Pico-8 api and allow games to use features not currently supported by Pico-8
+3. To make it possible to extend the Pico-8 api and allow games to use features not currently supported by Pico-8

 ## is it a 100% emulation?
 No. tac08 is still in development, however in my testing, I have found that a large number of the most popular games work correctly.

-There are several
+This is a list of the most significant compatibility issues:
 1. Not all peek and poke addresses are implemented, notably the current draw state values
 2. Only one joystick is currently supported and it cannot be configured.
 3. Saving screen shots and recording gif videos are not implemented.